sar-gupta/neural-network-from-scratch/README.md

 # Neural Network from Scratch

-Implementation of a simple artificial neural network from scratch in python.
+* Implementation of a simple artificial neural network from scratch in python.
+* Classification of MNIST dataset.

 ## Getting Started